-- Uphold the complaint
+- Uphold the grievance

-- Partially uphold the complaint
+- Partially uphold the grievance

-- Not uphold the complaint
+- Not uphold the grievance

-Where the complaint is upheld or partially upheld consideration should be given to any potential remedy of solution.
+Where the grievance is upheld or partially upheld consideration should be given to any potential remedy of solution.
 This may be a recommendation for training, development or counselling for one or more individuals involved in the case.
-In some cases where the complaint is upheld, for example in the case of bullying and harassment, this may result in a recommendation that disciplinary proceedings be initiated immediately under the Society's Disciplinary Procedure.
+In some cases where the grievance is upheld, for example in the case of bullying and harassment, this may result in a recommendation that disciplinary proceedings be initiated immediately under the Society's Disciplinary Procedure.